rust-lang/rust/src/doc/rustc/src/platform-support/apple-visionos.md

 ## Requirements

 These targets are cross-compiled.
-To build these targets Xcode 15 or higher on macOS is required.
+To build these targets Xcode 15 or higher on macOS is required, along with LLVM 18.

 ## Building the target